Shamir-Lab/FOCS/README.md

 # FOCS
 Codebase for FOCS, a new method for inferring enhancer-promoter (E-P) links and for integrative analysis of E-P links

+Additional information about running FOCS can be found <a href="http://acgt.cs.tau.ac.il/focs/tutorial.html">here</a>

 # Getting FOCS database
 You can download the database <a href="http://acgt.cs.tau.ac.il/focs/download.html" target="_blank">here</a>.
 The database includes preprocessed RData files of ENCODE, Roadmap Epigenomics, FANTOM5, and GRO-seq: